celo-org/social-connect/docs/kubernetes-deployment/combiner/README.md

 For cLabs developers, this section contains links and information to useful deployments.

+> :warning: You will need to be a cLabs employee with appropiate permissions to access these links.

 ODIS combiner is deployed in the following clusters:

 - Staging: cluster `integration-tests`, namespace `odis-combiner-staging` with this [`values-staging.yaml` file](./values/values-staging.yaml).